craftcms/spoke-and-chain/README.md

 ### Initial setup

-All you'll need is [Docker desktop](https://www.docker.com/products/docker-desktop) for your platform installed, then spin up the Spoke & Chain site in local development:
+All you'll need is [Docker desktop](https://www.docker.com/products/docker-desktop) for your platform installed, then spin up the Spoke & Chain site in local development.

+Ensure no other local development environments are running that might have port conflicts, then:

 1. Clone the git repo with:
 ```